-- 35. As stated earlier within this Statement, as well as our Client's Matter 2 and 3 Statements, our Client considers that the allocation of further housing (as well as safeguarded sites) is required.
+- 37. As stated earlier within this Statement, as well as our Client's Matter 2 and 3 Statements, our Client considers that the allocation of further housing (as well as safeguarded sites) is required.
 Both in terms of the compelling case for adopting a significant uplift in the housing requirement, but also to afford additional flexibility within the supply itself.
-This would greatly assist the Council in delivering the growth and economic prosperity set out within the Council's Vision.
-Such as our Client's site at 4HS, which could deliver up to 300 dwellings in total, of which approximately 140 dwellings could be delivered within the first 5 years of the Plan. - 36.
+This would greatly assist the Council in delivering the growth and economic prosperity set out within the Council's Vision. - 38.
 Furthermore, our Client does not consider that it would be appropriate to introduce a stepped housing requirement or to increase the small sites allowance.
 Both of these proposals create uncertainty, are not considered to be planning positively and do not seek to boost the housing supply in line with Government's objectives set out in the Framework.
 In addition, there is no evidence to suggest that the small sites allowance could be justifiably increased.